rakus/extensible-maven-completion/README.md

-In step 3 the script `bin/mvn-comp-create-all-plugins.sh` scans the local repository for all JARs that are named like a maven-plugin and will generate a completion-plugin for it.
-The completion-plugins are stored in the directory `$HOME/.mvn-completion.d`.
+In step 3 the script `bin/mvn-comp-create-all-plugins.sh` scans the local repository for all JARs that are named like a maven-plugin and will generate a completion extension for it.
+The completion extension are stored in the directory `$HOME/.mvn-completion.d`.

 The script might issue error messages for JARs that seems to be a plugin by name but isn't one or plugins without goals (yes, this is possible).
 Just